BDC Hamburger Icon

 Merchant Cash Advance

-A merchant cash advance (MCA) isn’t a loan in the conventional sense.
-Rather, it’s a form of financing where a lender purchases a portion of your future sales in exchange for giving you an upfront cash payment.
-This cash advance can be used for business-related expenses, such as inventory purchases, equipment, marketing and advertising opportunities, or other short-term capital needs.
+A merchant cash advance isn’t a loan in the conventional sense.
+Rather, it’s a form of financing in which a lender purchases a portion of your future sales in exchange for giving you an upfront cash payment.
+This cash advance can be used for business-related expenses, such as inventory purchases, equipment, marketing and advertising, or for other short-term capital needs.
 BusinessLoans.com estimates that the payback is 20% to 40% of the amount borrowed.

 Factoring